hiuchi/Yoshimoto2025/README.md

-# List of source codes executed in Yoshimoto et al., 2025
+# List of source codes of Yoshimoto et al., 2025